neondatabase/website/content/docs/introduction/usage-metrics.md

 A connection from a client or application activates a compute.
 Activity on the connection keeps the compute in an `Active` state.
 A defined period of inactivity (5 minutes by default) places the compute into an `Idle` state.

-Factors that affect _active time_ include:
+Factors that affect _active hours_ include:

 - The number of active computes
 - The size of each compute